Airwar over Denmark

 (Via Ole Kraul)

-Dickie, Banks, White, Lamb, Massey, Rayment, Price
+Dickie, Banks, White, Lambe, Massey, Rayment, Price

 Flt.
 Engr.
 Sgt William (Bill) Banks was trying to undo and jettison the front escape hatch.
 It was stuck but after a while he managed to do so.
 He then sat down and rolled out.
-Next Bomb aimer F/Sgt Ray R. Lamb got out and third was Navigator F/Sgt Arthur G. White.
+Next Bomb aimer F/Sgt Ray R. Lambe got out and third was Navigator F/Sgt Arthur G. White.
 He was a tall man and had difficulties getting out.
 It helped when he did a forward roll and W/Op Sgt Reg Massey kicked him at the same time.
 Also Mid upper gunner Sgt W. “Lofty” Rayment and W/Op Sgt Reg Massey managed to bail out before the bomber hit the ground approximately 2 kilometres north of Filskov after having blown up while still flying.

 All pictures of the wreckage via Besættelsessamlingen, Grindsted